Plaque psoriasis is a chronic autoimmune condition. It appears on the skin in patches of thick, red, scaly skin.

 Pervasive plaque psoriasis covering the body

 In some cases, plaque psoriasis can be very severe.
 It may cover the majority of the body.
-Plaque psoriasis of this severity can be uncomfortable, and even dangerous if it becomes infected or progresses to other forms of psoriasis.
-However, pervasive cases can sometimes be effectively treated.
+Plaque psoriasis of this severity can be uncomfortable, and even dangerous, if it becomes infected or progresses to other forms of psoriasis.

+Moderate to severe plaque psoriasis can be treated effectively with different types of therapy, including biologics.
 Severe cases will often require a specialized treatment plan developed with a dermatologist.
-Oftentimes, prescription systemic medications will be necessary to treat severe plaque psoriasis.
+Prescription systemic medications may also be necessary.

 Most doctors and nurses can tell if a scaly or rough patch of skin is psoriasis.
 Sometimes a biopsy or a visit with a dermatologist is needed.
 During your visit, make sure to point out all of your abnormal patches of skin.

 Tell your doctor about your symptoms and what seems to aggravate your skin.
 Possible triggers of psoriasis include:

 Don’t attempt to treat or diagnose psoriasis without consulting with a doctor.

 Excessive scratching can cause the skin to break.
 Open psoriasis patches can allow infection to enter the skin or the bloodstream.
 Infections can be a serious complication of plaque psoriasis.

 Signs of infection include:

 - foul smell coming from the broken skin

 Seek medical care for a suspected psoriasis-related infection.